ten-iuk-data/cobalt-analytics/README.md

 # cobalt-analytics
-Cobalt analytics repository containing different analyitcs solutions repositories
+Cobalt analytics repository contains the code repository for the different solutions within cobalt